dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 #### description

-- eg: `Dendron is a local-first, markdown based, hierarchical note taking tool.
+- eg: `Dendron is a local-first, Markdown-based, hierarchical note taking tool.
 It is meant to help you create, organize, and collaborate on knowledge bases of any size.`

 #### author